-GP Patient Survey respondents were asked, “Generally, how easy is it to get through to someone at your GP practice on the phone?”
-The majority of patients found it easy (‘very easy’ or ‘fairly easy’), however this proportion fell from 81% in 2012 to 68% in 2019.
-The proportion of patients who found it ‘not at all easy’ to get through to someone at their GP practice on the phone increased from 5% to 11% over the same time period.
+GP Patient Survey respondents were asked, “Generally, how easy is it to get through to someone at your GP practice on the phone?”.
+The majority of patients found it easy (‘very easy’ or ‘fairly easy’), however this proportion fell from 81% in 2012 to 65% in 2020.
+The proportion of patients who found it ‘not at all easy’ to get through to someone at their GP practice on the phone increased from 5% to 13% over the same time period.
 People who responded ‘haven’t tried’ have been excluded for comparison purposes.

-The question was changed in the 2018 GP Patient Survey to ask, "How long after initially trying to book the appointment did the appointment take place?"
-In 2019, one third of patients stated that the appointment took place ‘on the same day’, but one quarter said that it only took place ‘a week or more later’.
+The question was changed in the 2018 GP Patient Survey to ask, "How long after initially trying to book the appointment did the appointment take place?".
+Between 2018 and 2020, the proportion of patients who said that the appointment took place ‘on the same day’ remained constant at 35%, but those who said the appointment took place ‘a week or more later’ increased from 25% to 28%.
 Note that these results are not directly comparable with those from previous surveys.
 Please see ‘About this data’ for more information.

 Enabling patients to see or speak to the GP they prefer is important for continuity of care, and evidence suggests that it can lead to more satisfied patients and clinicians, reduce costs and result in better health outcomes.